 On July 1, 2009, Planned Parenthood Southeastern Pennsylvania merged with Planned Parenthood of Chester County.
 The decision by the PPCC and PPSP Boards to merge reflected a belief that a new consolidated entity would reduce duplication of efforts; enhance the ability to attract and retain skilled staff; and utilize resources, both human and financial, to serve the community more efficiently and effectively.

 For 100 years, Planned Parenthood has overcome every challenge laid in front of us because we have had people like you standing by our side.
-2017, 2018, 2019 and beyond will be no exception.
+The months and years ahead will be no exception.
 It’s an honor to take on the work ahead with you.
 Thank you for standing with Planned Parenthood.